View FREE Lessons!

 A command economy

-is an economic system where a centralized authority controls production, prices, and distribution of goods and services.
+is an economic system in which a centralized authority controls production, prices, and distribution of goods and services.

 Cuba and North Korea have command economies.
 A centralized authority controls the production and distribution of goods.
 Citizens may even be told where to work.
 The government owns companies and the resources used in the production process.
 Proponents of command economies believe that the government knows what is in the best interest of its citizens better than the citizens do themselves.
 These governments view capitalists, people who adhere to capitalism as selfish.
 By acting in their own interests, they hurt society.
 In command economies, the belief prevails that government alone can provide the security and stability by guaranteeing health care, housing, and jobs.